HeeLoco/FirefoxProfiles/README.md

 - Change var $mySchtasksParamTR (in create-FirefoxTask.ps1) to the script location of copy-FirefoxProfiles.ps1 (need to be fixed)
 - Change var $myOneDriveDestinationPath (in copy-FirefoxProfiles.ps1) if needed
 - Use the .bat file to create a Task easily without changing the execution policy
+- Edit further desired settings in the Task Scheduler
 - Log off/on and check the logfile in $myOneDriveDestinationPath